dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 Be sure to enable [XMP](https://www.intel.com/content/www/us/en/support/articles/000095207/intel-nuc.html#:~:text=XMP%20or%20Extreme%20Memory%20Profiles,higher%20than%20standard%20memory%20speeds.) in your motherboard settings as it's often disabled by default.

-## Nvidia GPU Tweaks

-Update your graphics drivers to the latest available version from [nvidia.com/drivers](https://nvidia.com/drivers) or through [GeForce Experience](https://www.nvidia.com/en-us/geforce/geforce-experience/).
-If you are running an outdated driver version, some options like DLSS and SSS may be grayed out in the in-game options.

-Disable Hardware Accelerated GPU Scheduling in Windows settings.
-It increases input latency and stutter, especially on mid to high end systems when using VR.

-Disable [ShadowPlay](https://www.nvidia.com/en-us/geforce/geforce-experience/shadowplay/) if you aren't using it to record gameplay footage.

 ## AMD CPU Tweaks

 If you have the 7900X3D/7950X3D, or a Ryzen X3D CPU with *dual* CCDs, install the [Xbox Game Bar](https://apps.microsoft.com/store/detail/xbox-game-bar/9NZKPSTSNW4P) and run it while playing games.
 AMD’s software uses it to detect when a game is running and change CPU scheduling behavior to allow maximum performance.